The Birth of Civilisation

 Explore the Hala Sultan Tekke Mosque located on the west bank of the salt lake.
 The site of Hala Sultan Tekke has been inhabited since the second millennium BC, making it one of the oldest continually inhabited sites in Cyprus.

-Return to the ship for lunch in the early afternoon.
+Return to the ship in the early afternoon for lunch.
 At 4pm the ship will depart for Ashdod, Israel.

 Upon arrival at Ashdod transfer to Jerusalem for a full day of sightseeing.
 Steeped in history, the foundation of the city dates back to 3,000BC with a history spanning from the Canaanites to the Crusaders and beyond.
 Visit the magnificent Dome of the Rock, dating from the Umayyad Caliph in 691, and the Mount of Olives and Garden of Gethsemane, the site of early Christian pilgrimages.
 The garden contains olive trees, some of which are more than 900 years old.
 Walk the Via Dolorosa, the path through the city said to be on which Jesus carried the cross to his crucifixion, and enter the Church of the Holy Sepulchre at Golgotha, the site on which Christ was crucified.